ABI-Tutorials/CellML-OpenCOR-PMR/source/index.rst

    * Tidy up citations and BiBTeX sourece (possibly use Zotero to manage?)
    * Make horizontal line for footnotes only visible in html output
    * Check external references markup
+   * Consider a more suitable theme (may require changes to an existing one to get a good result)

 ---------------------------